-The DRIVER Learning Performance Solution Discipline is based upon an expanded hybrid of discovery, agile design methods/tactics and technologies that extend reach to Point-of-Work and moments of need to address task-centric, role-specific demands that manifest real-time within workflows.
+The DRIVER Point-of-Work Solution Discipline is based upon an expanded hybrid of discovery, agile design methods/tactics and delivery technologies that extend reach to Point-of-Work and moments of need to address task-centric, role-specific demands that manifest real-time within workflows.

 DRIVER, as a discipline, does not promote “one-and-done training projects”; instead, DRIVER is aligned with a Learning Performance Continuum that tracks with the workforce on their journey to competency from Point-of-Entry (onboarding & new learning) to the ultimate destination Point-of-Work (sustained, competent performance).

 INTENTIONAL DESIGN phase does not promote any single proprietary methodology; rather, it enables the organization’s design resources to leverage any agile-based methodology of choice like:

 - Five Moments of Need by Apply Synergies